digicatapult/sqnc-matchmaker-api/README.md

 2. They use the returned `id` for `parametersAttachmentId` in the request body to [`POST /v1/demandA`](http://localhost:8000/swagger/#/demandA/Create).
 At this point, the `demandA` only exists in the `MemberA` database.
 3. When `MemberA` is ready for the `demandA` to exist on chain they [`POST /v1/demandA/{demandAId}/creation`](http://localhost:8000/swagger/#/demandA/CreateDemandAOnChain).
 4. Putting something on chain creates a local `transaction` database entry which records the status of block finalisation.
 Every route that puts something on chain returns a transaction `id`.
 These routes also have an accompanying `GET` route that returns all of the transactions of that transaction type e.g. [`GET /v1/demandA/{demandAId}/creation`](http://localhost:8000/swagger/#/demandA/GetAllTransactions) returns the details of all `demandA` creation transactions.
 The transaction `id` can be supplied to [`GET /v1/demandA/{demandAId}/creation/{creationId}`](http://localhost:8000/swagger/#/demandA/GetDemandACreation) to get that specific transaction.
 Alternatively [`GET /v1/transaction`](http://localhost:8000/swagger/#/transaction/GetAllTransactions) can be used to get all transactions of any type.
-5. Once the block has finalised, The indexers running on `MemberB` and `Optimiser`'s `dscp-matchmaker-api` will process the block containing the new `demandA` and update their local databases (assuming their `dscp-node` instance is running and connected).
+5. Once the block has finalised, The indexers running on `MemberB` and `Optimiser`'s `sqnc-matchmaker-api` will process the block containing the new `demandA` and update their local databases (assuming their `sqnc-node` instance is running and connected).
 They will be able to see the new `demandA` with [`GET /v1/demandA`](http://localhost:8010/swagger/#/demandA/GetAll).
 6. `MemberB` creates a [`demandB`](http://localhost:8010/swagger/#/demandB/CreateDemandB)) in a similar manner to creating a `demandA`.
 It includes a parameters file to describe the parameters of their `demandB`.
 7. When `MemberB` is ready for the `demandB` to exist on chain they [`POST /v1/demandB/{id}/creation`](http://localhost:8010/swagger/#/demandB/CreateDemandBOnChain).
 8. `Optimiser` can now create a [`match2`](http://localhost:8020/swagger/#/match2/ProposeMatch2) that matches a single `demandA` with a single `demandB`.
 They supply their local `id` for `demandA` and `demandB`.